Barilla Logo

 Barilla Logo 1921

-Three years after the second version of the logo, another redesign was completed.
+Three years after the second logo’s completion, another redesign was completed.
 The brand name was presented in bold capital letters.
 The main color was still black, and changes were made directly to the style of writing letters.

 1924 – 1949